 125 words

 Abstract: COVID-19 could be sensitive to weather conditions.
-We match georeferenced epidemic data with daily reanalysis weather data to test this hypothesis.
+We match georeferenced confirmed cases data with daily reanalysis weather data to test this hypothesis.
 The granularity of our data allows us to deal with the issues of omitted variable bias and measurement error that have undermined previous attempts.
-We produce the first study that accounts for country-level day-to-day changes in government response, population behaviour, and changes in coronavirus testing.
-We find that a 22-day exposure to colder temperatures by 1°C leads to an absolute, additional increase in total cases by 1.0 percentage point [0.7 – 1.3].
+We produce the first study that accounts for national day-to-day changes in government response, population behaviour, and changes in coronavirus testing.
+We find that cooler temperatures by 1°C over a 22-day period leads to an increase in the daily growth rate of confirmed cases by 1.0 percentage point [0.7 – 1.3].
 The virus is able to spread quickly in all countries, and even more so under cold weather.
 Stringent public health interventions are required under all types of climates.

 Coronavirus Disease (COVID-19), caused by the SARS-CoV-2 virus, is a novel disease first identified in Wuhan, China in December 2019.
 As of April 9th, 2020, it has spread all over the world with 1,476,819 cases confirmed, and 87,816 deaths.
 At the early stages of the pandemic, several health experts and world leaders commented that the onset of summer weather might slow down the spread of the virus,,, based on evidence for other coronaviruses, especially MERS and SARS-CoV-1 ,,,,,,.
 However, a multitude of cases of COVID-19 have been reported in hot and humid regions since, suggesting that this new virus may in fact be more resistant to heat than other coronaviruses.[ref]

-This study aims to understand if cold weather is an additional risk factor facilitating the spread of the disease.
+This study aims to understand if weather is an additional risk factor facilitating the spread of the disease.
 This is a difficult question to answer because so many variables beyond the weather influence the spread of the virus.
-For example, governments and the public have quickly taken actions to respond to the pandemic, and these actions may correlate with changes in seasons and in the weather.
-Not accounting for these actions would produce biases in the statistical estimations.
+For example, governments and the public have taken swift action to respond to the pandemic, and these actions may happen to correlate with changes in seasons and in the weather.
+Not accounting for these policies would produce biases in the statistical estimations.
 Such biases are likely to explain why the correlation analyses performed so far on COVID-19 and the weather (with data from China,,,, or other countries,,,,) have produced divergent estimates.
-They also limit the internal validity of the recent study by Carleton and Meng (2020) since these authors use national averages for the weather (creating measurement error) and national case counts (creating omitted variable bias, e.g. changes in national policy cannot be easily accounted for).
+A recent unpublished study by Carleton and Meng (2020) is also unable to overcome these challenges, as the authors aggregate weather variables across countries, representing large geographical units and hence creating measurement error, while using national COVID-19 case counts, not allowing them to avoid omitted variable bias by e.g. controlling for changes in national policy.

 The main contribution of this paper is to overcome the methodological issues of previous attempts, and therefore produce an estimate of the impact of weather conditions that is substantially less subject to potentially misleading estimation biases.
 To do so, we use precise georeferenced data, and introduce stringent controls that have not been used so far in statistical estimation of the impact of the weather on COVID-19.
 In particular, we control for country-level day-to-day changes in the behaviour of populations, government response and the availability of COVID-19 tests.
 We furthermore control for local climatic conditions with area by week fixed effects, to make sure that our estimates are not caused by spurious correlations between COVID-19 and local seasonal trends.